sbrudenell/btrfs2s3/README.md

         # certificate verification, or a path to a combined .pem file to
         # validate against a custom certificate store.
         verify: false
+      # A cost structure for the remote (for more information, see the section
+      # on cost structures).
+By default, no cost information is provided.
+      costs:
+        # A single-element ISO 8601 duration representing the billing period
+        # for the provider.
+Defaults to P1M.
+        billing_period: P1M
+        # Per-storage-class cost structures.
+Defaults to empty.
+        storage_classes:
+          # The name of the storage class.
+Must match the value used for the
+          # storage class in the provider's API.
+          - name: DEEP_ARCHIVE
+          # The minimum billable duration for storage costs.
+Defaults to no
+          # minimum.
+            min_time: P180D
+          # The storage cost for this storage class.
+This is expressed as a
+          # cost per byte and unit time.
+For example, {cost: 0.023,
+          # per_bytes: GB, per_time: P1M} means 0.023 per 10**9 bytes per
+          # calendar month.
+            storage:
+            # A unit-less cost.
+Required.
+              cost: 0.023
+            # A prefix abbreviation (SI decimal or IEC binary -- GB, GiB, TB,
+            # TiB, etc) for the number of bytes.
+Defaults to GB.
+              per_bytes: GB
+            # A single-element ISO 8601 duration for the time unit.
+Defaults to
+            # P1M.
+              per_time: P1M
+        # A single-element ISO 8601 duration representing the minimum billable
+        # storage time.
+Defaults to PT1H.
+        storage_time_granularity: PT1H
 ```

 # Preservation Policy